 In my situation, I wanted to stay more feminine, but my girlfriend wanted to be feminine more often.
 Since doing that created a strain, she instead fell out of love with me.
 She was changing and needed someone to change with her.
 Or, maybe she was always this way, but was evolving and wanting to express herself more.
 Either way, I wasn’t evolving or changing, and the relationship ended.

 Of course, there are always other factors that cause the end of a relationship, but this can be a huge determinant on if one is going to last or not.
-If there is not a complement to each other’s less-emphasized energy, then the end begins.
-And unless you start looking at what role each of you are playing, you may have no clue why the relationship is starting to fail.
+If there is not a compliment to each other’s less-emphasized energy, then the end begins.
+And unless you start looking at what role each of you is playing, you may have no clue why the relationship is starting to fail.

 What is your role in a relationship?
 Do you seek the opposite?
-Or, do you want more of the same.
+Or, do you want more of the same?
 And if so, do you find that more of the same enhances what you have, or causes more conflict and struggle?

-This is obviously a personal decision, because there is no exact science.
+This is obviously a personal decision because there is no exact science.
 But use some of your feminine intuition and let the answer come.
 You’ll have it soon enough.